Zaw-Thet-Naing/Real-Time-Quiz/README.md

 #### Description:

-This [Express](https://expressjs.com/) website is designed to empower the increase in the in-class engagement for activities such as taking quizzes.
+This [Express](https://expressjs.com/) website is designed to empower engagement between students and teachers for activities such as taking quizzes whether in-class or remotely.

 #### How to install and run